If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Do Real Pearls Turn Yellow?

-If your pearls have turned yellow, that’s an indication that it’s a real pearl.
-This is part of the pearl’s aging process (1).
+If your pearls turn yellow, it is a strong indication that they are real.
+This is a natural part of the aging process (1).

-Here are some more ways to tell a real pearl from a fake one:
+Here are a few ways to distinguish a real pearl from a fake one:

-• Use a magnifier: Under a magnifying glass, you’ll see real pearls have small imperfections and differences.
-Fake pearls look unrealistically perfect and identical.
+• Use a magnifier: Look at the surface under a magnifying glass.
+Real pearls have small irregularities and ridges.
+Fake pearls look too perfect and glassy.

 How to Clean Pearls